 Head over to Surfshark's website to sign up

 IPVanish has been around for a long time, and it’s a fan favorite with those who like to get techy and in-depth with their VPN.
-The desktop apps are black and lime green with rolling graphs and data everywhere, and you can configure just about everything you want.
+The desktop apps are black and lime green with rolling graphs and data everywhere, and you can configure just about everything you want, something we really liked in our full IPVanish review.

 Alongside NordVPN, IPVanish is FlashRouters’ only other premium partner.
 That means that you’ll be able to get full access to the app, which is really useful.
 You’ll also get great baseline connection speeds with your router VPN, plus useful support.